dsartori/process-briefings/README.md

 # **Process Briefings**

 ## **Description**
 This project demonstrates an approach to prepare public data for **Retrieval-Augmented Generation (RAG)** using advanced AI models.
 The resulting output is designed to work with a local Large Language Model (LLM) setup on modest hardware.
-For context, check out the blog post on https://meanmedianmoose.ca.
+For context, check out `Blog.md`, which is the relevant part from a blog post on https://meanmedianmoose.ca.

 The configuration utilizes:
 - **Ollama** for model management.